filkovaivana1/Programming-Languages/Lesson1_Github/README.md

 - **Create an account on GitHub**: Use `Files.createFile(Path)` for files or `Files.createDirectories(Path)` for directories.

-- **Learn the key principles of collaborative working**
+- **Learn how to post your work on GitHub using the key principles of collaborative working**
-  - Branches
-  - Commits
-  - Pull requests

 - **Learn how to download the code for your own use.**